-Robin J. Vos is a Republican member of the Wisconsin State Assembly.
-He represents the 63rd District and serves on the following committees: Committee on Finance (Chair), Committee on Audit, Joint Committee on Finance (Co-Chair), Joint Legislative Audit Committee, Joint Committee on Employment Relations, Joint Legislative Council.
+Robin J. Vos has served as the Speaker of the Wisconsin State Assembly since 2013.
+Vos, a Republican, has been a member of the legislature since 2004.
+The 63rd Assembly District, which Vos Represents, includes Racine and the "communities of Rochester, Burlington, Town of Burlington, Yorkville, Dover, Union Grove, Mount Pleasant, Sturtevant."
+Vos has served on the following committees: Committee on Finance (Chair), Committee on Audit, Joint Committee on Finance (Co-Chair), Joint Legislative Audit Committee, Joint Committee on Employment Relations, Joint Legislative Council.
+He has been called the "most powerful Republican in [the Wisconsin] state government."

 Threats to Overhaul the Nonpartisan Government Accountability Board